Narsarsuaq Easy 4 days Package | South Greenland

 The Norwegian viking Eric the Red with his savage temper and red beard was the first Norse man that settled here, and named the land Greenland and the new village for Brattahlid.
 After some resistance to christianity, but eventually persuaded by his wife, Eric the Red built the first church, that you’ll still find today as a open-air museum (fee not included).
 On the day there is time enough to go for a hike along the fjord called Sermilik, here you’ll see a lot of ice slowly wandering through the fjord.
 If you follow the road to the bottom of the fjord you’ll eventually reach another sheep farm called Tasiusaq (16 km long walk getting there and back).

-- Accommodation incl. breakfast - 3 nights in Narsarsuaq
+- 3 nights accommodation in Narsarsuaq with shared facilities

 - Boat tour to Igaliku